csparpa/pyowm/README.md

 ### Examples

-That's what you can do with PyOWM and a free OWM API Key:
+That's a simple example of what you can do with PyOWM and a free OWM API Key:

 ```python
 import pyowm